Don't Drag Me Down

 Songfacts®:

-• Social Distortion lead singer Mike Ness said: "This is a song about ignorance and racism and the astounding fact that it still exists.
+• Social Distortion lead singer Mike Ness explained: "This is a song about ignorance and racism and the astounding fact that it still exists.
 This song is also about the government cover-ups and lies.
 When I hear the truth about our forefathers, I'm ashamed.
 They don't mention in school that our forefathers exterminated a whole Native American race.
 I experience discrimination all the time.
 I know what it's like to be discriminated against - being seated in the back of a restaurant because of my tattoos.
 It's cruel but people still judge you by the way that you look and I am reminded daily that commercial and mainstream ideals are quite different from my own."

-• This appears of the live album Social Distortion - Live At The Roxy. >>
+• This song appears on the live album Social Distortion - Live At The Roxy.

 Comments: 8